glennleekg/readme/qsg-dev-env.md

 ### **Option B: Start a MariaDB server instance by using custom configuration file at host**
 Using --mount to bind mount the /path/on/host/mariadb.conf.d directory at host to /etc/mysql/mariadb.conf.d directory in docker container.
 Please place your configuration files to the /path/on/host/mariadb.conf.d at host.

-Note: If you mount a bind mount into a directory in the container in which some files or directories exist, these files or directories are obscured by the mount.
+Note: If you mount a bind mount to a directory in the docker container, which have existing files or directories, those files or directories are obscured by the mount.
 ```
 $ docker container run --name mariadb-server --network back-tier \
   --mount type=bind,source=/path/on/host/mariadb.conf.d,target=/etc/mysql/mariadb.conf.d \